-How is a polyurethane implant different?
+How is a polyurethane breast implant different?

-The silicon used in the implants is soft, leading to a very natural feel.
+The silicon used in the breast implants is soft, leading to a very natural feel.
 The polyurethane foam is vulcanized to the implant to ensure it does not separate.

-The capsule that forms is a softer, thicker capsule than other cohesive gel or smooth implants as it forms within the matrix of the foam.
+The capsule that forms is a softer, thicker capsule than other cohesive gel or smooth breast implants as it forms within the matrix of the foam.

-As well, the foam coating makes them sticky and they sit wherever they are placed, and are not subject to rotation and movement like other types of implants.
+As well, the foam coating makes them sticky and they sit wherever they are placed, and are not subject to rotation and movement like other types of breast implants.

-Polyurethane implants were introduced in 1968, six years after the first silicon breast implants were placed in 1962.
+Polyurethane breast implants were introduced in 1968, six years after the first silicon breast implants were placed in 1962.

-Capsular contracture and polyurethane implants
+Capsular contracture and polyurethane breast implants

 All foreign bodies when placed inside the human body elicit a response to wall off the device with scar tissue.
 This is called the capsule.